nabilashahirah/ProductCatalog/README.md

 ## AI usage disclosure

+## AI usage disclosure

 I used AI (Claude) for research, guidance, and a second opinion during development, particularly when exploring edge cases and UI/UX considerations.
-The architecture, implementation, features, and tests were developed by me, and I made the final decisions on what to implement.
+I made the final decisions on what to implement and reviewed and understood the suggestions before applying them.